untemps/dom-observer/README.md

 Once the element is added to, removed from or changed in the DOM, the promise is resolved with various number of arguments depending on the observed event.

-In this method, if the element is not added before the timeout elapses, the promise will be rejected with an error object.
+In this mode, if the element is not added before the timeout elapses, the promise will be rejected with an error object.

 ```javascript
 import { DOMObserver } from '@untemps/dom-observer'